 - Comparing the exposed groups (the DSRS personnel) with Richmond personnel showed increased cancer incidence which is statistically significant.

 In response to Recommendation 18 of the Joint Standing Committee on Foreign Affairs, Defence and Trade Inquiry into F-111 Deseal/Reseal Workers and their Families, Defence is sponsoring world first, ground breaking research into F-111 Deseal/Reseal and fuel solvent exposure to look at possible genetic changes in these workers and what may be causing these changes.
 This research follows previous small pilot studies by Professor Bowling which indicated changes in mitochondrial proteins in peripheral blood samples in individuals exposed to fuel solvents.

 The Jet Fuel Exposure Syndrome Study (JFES Study), which will deliver a Research Report (or series of Reports) will be led by Professor Bowling and conducted by the Mater Medical Research Institute (MMRI), in collaboration with Omics (Research) Laboratory (within Mater Pathology) and Emphron Bioinformatics.

 The Minister for Defence Science and Personnel, the Hon Warren Snowdon MP, officially launched the Study on 16 December 2010 at the Centre for Military and Veterans' Health, supported by Defence, MMRI and Mater Pathology.
 Media, DVA, Defence and DS/RS Veterans were present at the launch.

-Your assistance in making this known to people who might satisfy these two categories would be appreciated.
-Persons interested in volunteering should contact the Defence Service Centre on 1800 333 362.
+Your assistance in making this known to people who might satisfy these three categories would be appreciated.
+Persons interested in volunteering can contact the Mater Medical Research Institute on 07 3136 6707.